Last update: Sept.4, 2022.

-Well. it was about time!
-The Ottawa River was recently (July 2016) added to the list of Canadian Heritage rivers.
+Well, it was about time!
+The Ottawa River was recently (July 2016) added to the list of Canadian Heritage Rivers.
 It is the 39th river to be accorded the honour.
-You’d figure that it would have been the first or second one on the list – but better late than never.
+You’d figure it would have been the first or second on the list – but better late than never.
 Oddly – or perhaps typically – the designation applies only to the Ontario side of the river!
-How Canadian is that!
+How Canadian is that?
 The official government news release put it this way –

 From the head of Lake Timiskaming to East Hawkesbury, 590 km of the Ottawa River bordering the province of Ontario now joins the Canadian Heritage Rivers System (CHRS).

-In time perhaps the Quebec government will hop on board so that the stretch down to Montreal, as well as the section on the east side of Ile du Grand-Calumet will be included.
+In time perhaps the Quebec government will hop on board so that the stretch down to Montreal and the section on the east side of Ile du Grand-Calumet will be included.
 Then the Great River of Canada – the Kitchi Sibi – will be fully recognized.

-This August our canoe trip took us down one of the many tributaries of the river – we paddled the Coulonge River system for its headwaters in La Réserve Faunique La Vérendrye right to its mouth at Fort Coulonge.
-When planning the trip, we had decided since we were already there we might as well continue on down to Ottawa and the Rideau Canal locks.
-It was a worthwhile add-on to our Coulonge adventure and one that fit in with a lifetime’s interest in the history of the river and its people.
+This August, our canoe trip took us down one of the river’s many tributaries – we paddled the Coulonge River system from its headwaters in La Réserve Faunique La Vérendrye right to its mouth at Fort Coulonge.
+When planning the trip, we had decided that since we were already there, we might as well continue down to Ottawa and the Rideau Canal locks.
+It was a worthwhile add-on to our Coulonge adventure and fits in with a lifetime’s interest in the river’s history and people.

-The Ottawa River has played a central role in the economic and cultural life of Canada for a thousand years and more.
+The Ottawa River has played a central role in Canada’s economic and cultural life for thousands of years.

-- With the arrival of the French in the early seventeenth century it became the great highway into the interior of the continent from Montreal, bypassing the more southern route controlled by the Iroquois.
-Beginning with Champlain and Brulé a steady stream of European and native fur traders, adventurers, and Jesuits paddled up to the mouth of the Mattawa and then headed west to points beyond.
+- With the arrival of the French in the early seventeenth century, it became the great highway into the continent’s interior from Montreal, bypassing the more southern route controlled by the Iroquois.
+Beginning with Champlain and Brulé, a steady stream of European and native fur traders, adventurers, and Jesuits paddled up to the mouth of the Mattawa and then headed west to points beyond.

 What’s In A Name?

 The changing nature of the river begins with its very name.
-The Anishinaabe people – the Algonquins we call them – who lived in the river’s watershed knew it as the Kitchi Sibi – literally, the Great River.
+The Anishinaabe people – we know them as the Algonquins – who lived in the river’s watershed knew it as the Kitchi Sibi – literally, the Great River.
 It was a name they applied particularly to the stretch of the river from Mattawa to Montreal.

-By the end of the seventeenth century it was referred to as the Ottawa River.
-By then Algonquin communities had been all but wiped out in the brutal war against the Iroquois for control of the river and the fur trade.
-The spread of diseases like smallpox from the European newcomers only compounded the tragedy.
-Of the 2500 to 6000 (estimates seem to vary greatly) Algonquins spread out in various communities before Champlain’s arrival there were perhaps 1000 left.
+By the end of the seventeenth century, it was referred to as the Ottawa River.
+By then, Algonquin communities had been all but wiped out in the brutal war against the Iroquois for control of the river and the fur trade.
+The spread of diseases like smallpox by the European newcomers only compounded the tragedy.
+Of the 2500 to 6000 Algonquins (estimates seem to vary greatly) spread out in various bands before Champlain’s arrival, there were perhaps 1000 left.

-We did not see any other paddlers on the river during the five days until we got to Ottawa itself and passed a canoe out for a day’s paddle above Chaudière Falls.
-Given all the other canoe tripping possibilities this is understandable.
-Why paddle past a string of camps, cottages, and riverfront homes for five days when you can go on a real wilderness canoe trip!
-Algonquin Park and La Réserve La Vérendrye are not far away.
+We did not see any other paddlers on the river during the five days until we got to Ottawa and passed a canoe out for a day’s paddle above Chaudière Falls.
+Given all the other canoe-tripping possibilities, this is understandable.
+Why paddle past a string of camps, cottages, and riverfront homes for five days when you can go on a real wilderness canoe trip?
+Algonquin Park and La Réserve La Vérendrye are not far away!

 Given that there is surprisingly little material online to help future paddlers plan their own lower Ottawa River trip, we’ve put together some information that should make the planning a bit easier.
-Read on and you’ll find links to the following –
+Read on, and you’ll find links to the following details –

-When it comes to maps, the 1:50000 Federal Government Topographical Maps can be a bit old – some date to the mid-1970’s – but they are still usually the best available.
-You can download the ones you need below from the Government of Canada (Ministry of Natural Resources) website.
-Click here for the folder with the o31 maps in it and then use the specific i.d. of each map to download. the files are in tif format.
+Regarding maps, the archived 1:50000 Natural Resources Canada Topographical Map sheets can be a bit old – a few maps date to the mid-1970s – but they are still usually the best available.
+You can download the ones you need below from the NRC website.

 - 1. 031F/15.
 Fort Coulonge